pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/2-analyze-results.md

 | System cost | `n.objective` (EUR) |
 | Everything at once | `n.statistics()` |

-In **[Part 3](3-demand-data.md)** we go under the hood of the demand module — where the load profiles come from, how the demand multiplier works, and how to calibrate the model to match a specific country's historical electricity consumption.
+In **Part 3** *(coming soon)* we will go under the hood of the demand module — where the load profiles come from, how the demand multiplier works, and how to calibrate the model to match a specific country's historical electricity consumption.